 Whether that 1965 smash needed to be reworked seemed moot, as the 55-year-old Moore was losing steam playing the character (flogged into a parody); Connery, being Connery, was a magnetic draw for the faithful and his considerable clout on the $36,000,000 production helped land a sterling supporting cast.
-As this was not a project of the Saltzman & Broccoli Eon Production team and United Artists, the surviving Bond franchise regulars Desmond Llewelyn and Lois Maxwell were not contractually available, but on hand were Klaus Maria Brandauer, Kim Basinger, Barbara Carrera, Max Von Sydow, Edward Fox, Rowan Atkinson and Bernie Casey.
-The talent lineup was pretty much a lock.
+As this was not a project of the Saltzman & Broccoli/ Eon Production team and United Artists, the surviving Bond franchise regulars Desmond Llewelyn and Lois Maxwell were not contractually available.
+But things looked great because on hand were Klaus Maria Brandauer, Kim Basinger, Barbara Carrera, Max Von Sydow, Edward Fox, Rowan Atkinson and Bernie Casey.
+That talent lineup pretty much a lock.

-The long, confusing underwater and cave action sequence that wraps it up falls dead flat, though there are some neat bits during the lengthy journey to get there, including a good weight-room & kitchen battle between Sean and bruiser Pat Roach.
+The long, confusing underwater and cave action sequence that wraps it up falls dead flat.
+There are some neat bits during the lengthy journey to get there, including a good weight-room & kitchen battle between Sean and bruiser Pat Roach.

 Reviews were generally positive, with everyone praising Connery and particularly Carrera (and knocking the score).
 It grossed $160,000,000.
 With Gavin O’Herlihy, Alec McCowen, Ronald Pickup and Prunella Gee.